Lok Virsa To Organize flute Learning Classes From Oct 4 - UrduPoint

 In this regard, Lok Virsa has started the registration process for the admissions in the classes.

-This course is a headstart for all students pursuing higher education in music.
+This course was a headstart for all students pursuing higher education in music.

-In this course, participants will get to develop into the world of flute playing by learning flute techniques and Ragas and further improving.
+In this course, participants would get to develop into the world of flute playing by learning flute techniques and Ragas and further improving.

 According to the instrument classification of Hornbostel–Sachs, flutes are categorized as edge-blown aerophones.